-At a recent men’s prayer breakfast at our church, I shared the following devotion.
+At a recent men’s prayer breakfast, I shared the following devotion.
 I share a brief outline from it with you in hopes that all husbands everywhere might be stirred up to, or renewed in, their determination to love their wives with Christ-reflecting purity and power.

 Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word… In the same way husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
 For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church, because we are members of his body.
 (Ephesians 5:25-30

 What does it mean for a husband to love his wife like Christ loves the church?
 Thankfully, Paul does not leave us to guess as the practical application of such an exalted exhortation.
 Paul indicates that imitating Christ in one’s marriage will necessarily involve certain key elements.

 It may seem like this goes without saying, yet it definitely does not.
 Do you love your wife?
 Is your love in word only, or in deed?
 What loving deeds have you done this week?

 Going to work can be an act of love, but is not necessarily so.
 Mowing the lawn may be a service of love, but is not necessarily so.
 What was your motivation as you did these things?
 Were these efforts actually undertaken out of love for your wife, or just to escape the house, get away from the kids, and leave it to your wife to keep things running smoothly there?

 When was the last time you did more than just service projects, but carefully thought out and executed a romantic, enjoyable (for her!) moment with your wife?
 Have you actively fostered a spiritual, emotional, and physical attachment to her and appreciation for her?

 2. Sacrifice – Jesus “gave himself for” his bride